sten-code/2048/README.md

 ## TI-84 Plus CE-T Python Edition

 I have created this in Python, this means that you cannot use the standard TI-84 Plus CE-T for this.
-I might recreate it in C++ in the future to support the normal one too.
+You will however be able to use the version implemented in C.

 There aren't any colors because whenever I use color codes it makes it green and it doesn't use the hex value that I gave.